ginamc/wordsbydesign/content/posts/wbd-collabfigma_5.md

 ---
 _What I describe here isn't a rigid process, nor is it a set of rules that I believe should be followed.
 It is, rather, a way of working that might help you collaborate better with your product design colleagues (or anyone, really)._

-What does it look like for content and product designer to work together?
+What does it look like for content and product designers to work together?
 I'm going to share with you how I—a content designer—work in Figma with my product designers.

 ## Set Boundaries